 What do those two things have in common?

 Logically they seem disconnected, however when looked at from the consumers viewpoint it makes perfect sense because those are two of the key pain points on getting your car repaired – communications with the dealer and the payment process.

 When I pressed 3, it rang five or six times before a person finally picked up the phone.
 Unfortunately, he had no idea who I was.
 He ended up asking my name, my vehicle model, and it’s color, only to find out that my service advisor was out to lunch.
 I was told he was going to call me back when he returned.
 I never heard back from the service advisor, so I eventually ended up having to go to the store at the end of the day.
 To my shock, I found that my final invoice did not have the coupon discount.
-Having just gone through a car rental experience using National’s Emerald Club, I knew this process could be better!
+I knew this process could be better!

 Armed with this experience, we set about writing software that would make the job of the service advisor easier while drastically improving the customer experience.

-Three years and 400 dealers later, we have created a new category of software called Customer Interaction Management where we focus on the interaction of the consumers.
-To date, we have processed over $740 million in payments, sent or received in excess of 12 million text messages, and placed over 2 million phone calls.
-Most of our dealers have sub 30 day payback periods on the monthly cost of the software.
+As a result, today we have a new category of software called Customer Interaction Management where we focus on the interaction of the consumers.
+To date, we have processed billions in payments and sent or received millions of text messages and phone calls.